Multi-step Jailbreaking Privacy Attacks on ChatGPT

-Though ChatGPT pays great effort into dialog safety and can successfully prevent against training data extraction attacks with direct prompts, there is still a sideway to bypass ChatGPT's ethical modules called jailbreak.
-Jailbreak exploits tricky prompts to make ChatGPT evade programming restrictions and generate anything freely.
+Though ChatGPT pays great effort into dialog safety and can successfully prevent against training data extraction attacks with direct prompts, there is still a sideway to bypass ChatGPT's ethical modules called jailbreaking.
+Jailbreaking exploits tricky prompts to make ChatGPT evade programming restrictions and generate anything freely.
 These tricky prompts usually set up user-created role plays to alter ChatGPT's ego and allow ChatGPT to answer user queries unethically.
-DAN refers to ``Do Anything for Now'', and is one exemplary jailbreak prompt to generate offensive or prejudiced comments about politics, race and sex.
+DAN refers to ``Do Anything for Now'', and is one exemplary jailbreaking prompt to generate offensive or prejudiced comments about politics, race and sex.

-In this work, we exploit these jailbreak prompts to make ChatGPT generate the email addresses of given names.
-For example, according to the use cases of Figure~\ref{fig:prompt} (b), ChatGPT sometimes generates private information from its ``Developer Mode'' role of the jailbreak prompt.
+In this work, we exploit these jailbreaking prompts to make ChatGPT generate personal information of given names.
+For example, according to the use cases of Figure~\ref{fig:prompt} (b), ChatGPT sometimes generates private information from its ``Developer Mode'' role of the jailbreaking prompt.